mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 He re-assumed his regal pose with paper and charcoal in hand, and cleared his throat in preparation.

 "Liffa Um Heiko.
 I find you guilty of interruption of the senate during its deliberation.
-The sentence shall be a period of three la'tova on Ulukoma _or_ a period of one la'tova under the command of Fajro Um Holrag.
+The sentence shall be a period of thirty days on Ulukoma _or_ a period of five days under the command of Fajro Um Holrag.
 Do you understand?"

 "I do."

-"Then I await your decision within the next tova'la.
+"Then I await your decision within the next 500 ticks of Ara's clock[^2].
 I will be back to -"

+[^2]: Clocks on Palinan track divisions of the day in 20,736 "ticks", divided into groups of 12, 144, and 1728.
+One tick is approximately fifteen Earth seconds.

 "Magistrate, I've already made my decision."